phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Memory Management

 * **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
-The exception is `Electron`, which are dynamically created when a coil is modified (see number of loops and loop area).
+The exception is `Electron`, dynamically created when a coil is modified (see number of loops and loop area).
 Electrons do not need to be stateful, and the number of Electrons is derived.

 * **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a